Vinyldude8896/iBetter/README.md

 ### Usage

-The application will be deployed on Heroku, the live application is at this link: https://murmuring-caverns-89581.herokuapp.com/
+The application is deployed on Heroku, the live application is at this link: https://ibetter.herokuapp.com

 ### Testing